mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 1. Open VS Code and install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.

-2. Next, run `docker compose up` and to start the Docker dev environment.
+2. Next, run `docker compose up` to start the Docker dev environment.

 3. After all of the containers are running, return to VS Code and [attach to the container](https://code.visualstudio.com/docs/devcontainers/attach-container#_attach-to-a-docker-container) running the app service.
-So for example, if I'm working off of the [Express PostgreSQL starter](../../starters/express-postgres), I would select the `ljas-express-postgres` container.
+So for example, if working off of the [Express + PostgreSQL starter](../../starters/express-postgres), you would select the `ljas-express-postgres` container.

 4. Once the attached VS Code instance is open, open `/code` folder in the explorer and run `cd /code` in the terminal.